Advice and guidance on Careers and Higher Education at St Edward’s play an important role in the lives of pupils as they progress through the School.

 Use the interactive link below to find relevant information from UCAS about the application process and the steps required.

-During Fourth and Fifth Forms, the Head of the Oxbridge Programme, Jonathan Muir, works with the Higher Education team, subject tutors and House staff in identifying and having conversations with pupils who have an interest in, or would be suitable for, an Oxbridge application.
+During Fourth and Fifth Forms, the Heads of the Oxbridge Programme, Flora Nelson and Matthew Fletcher, work with the Higher Education team, subject tutors and House staff in identifying and having conversations with pupils who have an interest in, or would be suitable for, an Oxbridge application.

 Parents are also kept fully briefed by the team on suitable upcoming events in support of their child’s application, and will receive regular communication on their individual progress.